Skip to Content

 Does Humidifier Increase Oxygen According to Science?

-Humidifiers are used for increasing the amount of moisture in the air not the amount of oxygen.
-These devices mystify water through different processes, which is then released into the air.
+Humidifiers are used for increasing the amount of moisture in the air, not the amount of oxygen.
+These devices mystify water through different processes released into the air.
 Water droplets contribute directly to the amount of moisture in the air, therefore increasing humidity.
-One thing a humidifier is not very famous for, however, is the fact that it can also increase the amount of oxygen too.
+One thing a humidifier is not very famous for, however, is the fact that it can also increase the amount of oxygen.
 Mind you, this only holds for oxygen humidifiers.

-How does a humidifier effect or increase oxygen?
-This is what we would discuss in this article, as well as other questions regarding humidifier and oxygen levels.
-For a short answer, however, yes, running a humidifier increases the amount of oxygen in the air.
+How does a humidifier affect or increase oxygen?
+We will discuss this in this article and other questions regarding humidifiers and oxygen levels.
+For a short answer, however, running a humidifier increases the amount of oxygen in the air.
 This is a special kind of humidifier called an oxygen humidifier, and an ordinary humidifier cannot increase the amount of oxygen in the air.

 Also Read: Best Humidifier when sick